bluekamandy/Creative-Coding-Course-with-SwiftProcessing/4_Functions_and_Expanded_Cinema/4_PROJECT.md

 In this assignment you will create a cinematic experience that moves  beyond the traditional definition of cinema and creates an experience  that changes every time its run.

-## Film
+## La Jetée

 The French filmmaker [Chris Marker](https://www.youtube.com/watch?v=1HrujmaJ5zU) is one of the pioneers of experimental cinema. **La Jetée** is a science fiction film created in 1962 using **only still images and a voice over**.
+Its time-travel narrative is non-linear.
 The film later became the inspiration for Terry Gilliam's film ***12 Monkeys***.

 Watch the film as inspiration for your project.
+The film is [viewable here](https://www.youtube.com/watch?v=fU99W-ZrIHQ).

 ## Instructions